Did you know that...

 Weight loss management program

-Our clinic is currently expanding the range of specialties involved in treating obesity.
+There are a range of specialties involved in treating obesity.
 This will eventually culminate in a multidisciplinary team aimed at providing a holistic weight loss service.
-Our team will work closely with your general practitioner who will continue to have a key role in your care.
+Your general practitioner should continue to have a key role in your care.

 The fundamental aim of a weight control program involves determining: